iflowingwater/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
+G.

 2017.12.06
 H.H.